Keeper-Security/discovery-and-rotation-saas-dev/integrations/azure_user/README.md

 In order to use the post-rotation script, you will need the following prerequisites:

-**msgraph and azure-identity library :**  Ensure that the boto3 connector library is installed in your python environment.
+**msgraph and azure-identity library :**  Ensure that msgraph and azure-identity connector library is installed in your python environment.

     pip install msgraph-sdk
     pip install azure-identity